 Learning to become a DJ is not just about getting your own musical style to match the preferences of a particular crowd.
 It’s about being perceptive, empathetic and creative.
 The hard part is not getting started, but standing out and being exceptional.

+How to become a DJ?
 What do you need to start being a DJ?

 This is not a how-to guide with DJ tricks for your new set of turntables.
-If you are considering starting a career as a DJ, you should know a few useful DJ tips for beginners.
+If you are considering starting a career as a DJ, you should know a few useful tips for DJ beginners.

 The first thing is to understand what DJing really is.